-On the other hand, if you buy a second-hand car that has been serviced by a random, back-street repair shop, it’s likely the vehicle has had minimum repairs done.
+On the other hand, if you buy a second-hand car that a back-street repair shop has serviced, it’s likely the vehicle has only had minimum repairs done.

-4. Be wary of second hand cars approaching 7 years old
+4. Be wary of second-hand cars approaching 7 years old

 Try to avoid buying second-hand cars that are getting close to 7 years as you may end up spending quite a lot of money getting them maintained so that they can be considered “road-worthy.”

-5. Buy through individuals rather than dealers
+5. Buy a used car through individuals rather than dealers

 It’s well known that some second-hand dealers in Hong Kong alter (lower) car mileage.
 For this reason, it’s often best to buy a second-hand car from an individual and, if possible, to buy a vehicle from the first owner of the vehicle.

-You should get any vehicle that you are seriously considering purchasing checked by a trusted, independent mechanic.
+You should get any used vehicle that you are seriously considering purchasing checked by a trusted, independent mechanic.

 Most importantly, you always need to think about the resale value.